GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 Next, we may need to edit the amount of RAM allocated.
 Again, the minimum amount of RAM is generally at least twice the size of the pbf file.
 You change this with the `XMS` and `XMX` properties (minimum and maximum size of the Java heap respectively).
+As the glasgow pbf file is less than 10MB, we can leave these values as the default (we could even reduce them if we wanted).
 Once you have modified these parts of the docker-compose file, you are ready to move on to modifying the configuration of openrouteservice itself.

-Configuration of openrouteservice is handled via the ors-config file (at least in this tutorial).
+Configuration of openrouteservice is handled via the `ors-config.yml` file (at least in this tutorial).
 If you take a look inside this file, you will see a lot of commented out lines which give examples of some settings that you can change.
 Right now, the most important setting is which OSM file to use for building graphs.
 About one third down this file you will see the property `source_file`, which by default is set to `ors-api/src/test/files/heidelberg.osm.gz`.
 This is a small sample file provided by openrouteservice for Heidelberg in Germany, but we want to use our own OSM file.
 As we are mapping the `files` folder to `/home/ors/files`inside the container, we need to change that property to match.
-So if we have an OSM file called `my-osm-data.osm.pbf` inside the `files` folder, we change the property in the config file to be `source_file: /home/ors/files/my-osm-data.osm.pbf`.
+So in our case, we have the `glasgow-latest.osm.pbf` file inside the `files` folder, so we change the property in the config file to be `source_file: /home/ors/files/glasgow-latest.osm.pbf`.
 The important thing to note here is that the path is for the file **inside of the container**, hence why use the `/home/ors/files` rather than the path that is on our local machine.

 Once you have changed that setting, you are good to go to build your first openrouteservice instance!